- - - - - - - - - - -

 o Part one: The rich man

-o Part three: The symbolic pictures in Revelation
+o Part two: The symbolic pictures in Revelation

-o Part four: The forever and ever of the King James Version
+o Part three: The forever and ever of the King James Version

 Chapter nine: Universalist: The "age lasting" Hell